An Injection of Hope

 The team, which also includes Phebe Vayanos, an assistant professor of industrial and systems engineering and computer science and associate director of CAIS, has created an algorithm to carefully construct intervention groups based on the addicts’ social networks.

 “The algorithm uses information on the drug-using behaviors of the individuals and their social ties to determine the best way of conducting the intervention, the aim being to minimize the number of drug users,” Vayanos said.
-“The algorithm does so by reasoning on how the social ties will evolve as a result of the intervention and on how individuals tend to influence the drug-using behavior of their social ties.”

 The mathematical model, using a type of AI known as optimization, avoids clustering hardcore addicts together to get a mix of users with various levels of addiction.
 Such variety in group therapy sessions increases the chances of recovery, Tambe said.